emicklei/melrose/docs/install.md

 - (optionally) Melrōse plugin for Visual Studio Code

 Depending on your operating system, different steps are required.

+## [all platforms] Melrōse plugin for Visual Studio Code<a name="plugin"></a>

+Search and install the extension from the editor or go to the [Marketplace published package](https://marketplace.visualstudio.com/items?itemName=EMicklei.melrose-for-vscode)

 ## Mac OSX